fieldsend/hypervolume/README.md

 Which would use the dynamic MC sampling approach to hypervolume estimation, stopping hypervolume improvement estimatation at each iteration once 100000 nanonseconds has been dedicated to the estimation update.
-The (1+1)--ES optimiser will be run for  100000 generations on the 8-objective problem varient.
+The (1+1)-ES optimiser will be run for  100000 generations on the 8-objective problem varient.
 The seed used is 0 for the evolutionary optimiser, and outputs are written to a file.

-For more general use, the class functions required are the implementors of the HypervolumeEstimator interface.
+For more general use, the classs required are the implementors of the HypervolumeEstimator interface.
 In terms of computational efficiency, the real choice is between the EfficientIncrementalHypervolumeEstimator class (which limits the number of MC samples to use to refine the estimate each generation) and DynamicHypervolumeEstimator